snimu/blog/contents/mixture-of-tokenizers/README.md

 # Mixture of Tokenizers (proposal)

-Tokenization causes many issues in LLMs ("how many Rs are in strawberry?", "which is larger, 9.11 or 0.9?").
+Tokenization causes many issues in LLMs ("how many Rs are in strawberry?", "which is larger, 9.11 or 9.9?").

 Stanislav Fort and Balaji Lakshminarayanan use a mixture of image resolutions to improve adversarial robustness of image models in ["Ensemble everything everywhere: Multi-scale aggregation for adversarial robustness"](https://arxiv.org/abs/2408.05446).
 Here, I will propose a similar approach for tokenization in LLMs, with very little additional costs.
 I will also propose a way to test it.

 ## Background: Ensemble everything everywhere

 "Ensemble everything everywhere" works on CNNs for images.
-One part of their pipeline making CNNs more adversarially robust is using the same image at different resolutions as the input:
+One part of their pipeline making CNNs more adversarially robust is using the same image at different resolutions as the input ("multi-resolution prior"):

 ![Image stacking](ImageStacking.png)